-According to data reported by the Manufactured Housing Institute ("MHI"), industry home shipments continue to improve, totaling almost 93,000 HUD code manufactured homes in 2017, an increase of 14.8% over the approximately 81,000 units shipped in 2016.
+According to data reported by the Manufactured Housing Institute ("MHI"), industry home shipments continue to improve, increasing 5.8% for the first 11 months of calendar year 2018 compared to the same period in the prior year.
+During calendar year 2017 our industry shipped approximately 93,000 HUD code manufactured homes, an increase of 14.8% over the approximately 81,000 units shipped in 2016.
 This was preceded by 71,000 homes shipped in 2015, 64,000 in 2014, 60,000 in 2013 and 55,000 in calendar year 2012, which was among the lowest levels since industry shipment statistics began to be recorded in 1959.
 Annual home shipments from 2009 to 2016 were less than the annual home shipments for each of the 40 years from 1969 to 2008.
-While industry HUD code manufactured home shipments have improved modestly in recent years, the manufactured housing industry continues to operate at relatively low levels compared to historical shipment statistics.
+While industry HUD code manufactured home shipments have improved in recent years, the manufactured housing industry continues to operate at relatively low levels compared to historical shipment statistics.

-We believe that employment rates and underemployment among potential home buyers who favor affordable housing as well as consumer confidence levels are improving.
+The Company believes that employment rates and underemployment among potential home buyers who favor affordable housing as well as consumer confidence levels are strong.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
 Included in this group are lower-income households that were particularly affected by an extended period of persistently low employment rates and underemployment.
-The process of repairing damaged credit among consumers and efforts to save for a home loan down-payment often require substantial time; however, improving consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living that have been concerned about financial stability, and now appear to be less hesitant to commit to a new home purchase.
-We believe sales of our products may continue to increase as employment and consumer confidence levels continue to rise.
+The process of repairing damaged credit among consumers and efforts to save for a home loan down-payment often require substantial time; however, improved consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living.
+Home buyers, who previously have been concerned about financial stability, now appear to be less hesitant to commit to a new home purchase.
+The Company believes robust sales of our products may continue as employment and consumer confidence levels remain strong.

 The two largest manufactured housing consumer demographics, young adults and those who are 55+ years old, are both growing.
-The U.S. adult population is estimated to expand by approximately 12.1 million between 2018 and 2023.
+The U.S. adult population is estimated to expand by approximately 12.0 million between 2019 and 2024.
 Young adults born from 1976 to 1995, sometimes referred to as Gen Y, represent a large segment of the population.
 Late-stage Gen Y is approximately 2.2 million people larger than the next age category born from 1966 to 1975, Gen X, and is considered to be in the peak home-buying years.
 Gen Y represents prime first-time home buyers who may be attracted by the affordability, diversity of style choices and location flexibility of factory-built homes.
 The age 55 and older category is reported to be the fastest growing segment of the U.S. population.
-This group is similarly interested in the value proposition; however, they are also motivated by the energy efficiency and low maintenance requirements of systems-built homes, and by the lifestyle offered by planned communities that are specifically designed for homeowners that fall into this age group.
+This group is similarly interested in the value proposition; however, they are also motivated by the energy efficiency and low maintenance requirements of systems-built homes, and by the lifestyle offered by planned communities specifically designed for homeowners in this age group.